 What to Do If You’re Working From Home Longer Than Expected

 As the threat of the coronavirus swept through the nation in March, many businesses sent their workers home, and now, as fall looms around the corner, many people are continuing to work from home.
-If you’re working home longer than expected, you are not alone.
+If you’re working from home longer than expected, you are not alone.

 Want to make the best of this new situation?
 Check out these tips!